2025–26 Montenegrin Cup

-The 2025–26 Montenegrin Cup is the 20th edition of the knockout football tournament in Montenegro, the tournament began on 22 October 2025.
-The winners of this edition of the Montenegrin Cup will qualify for the 2026–27 UEFA Conference League first qualifying round.
+The 2025–26 Montenegrin Cup was the 20th edition of the knockout football tournament in Montenegro, the tournament began on 22 October 2025.
+The winners of this edition of the Montenegrin Cup qualified for the 2026–27 UEFA Conference League first qualifying round.
 The defending champions were Dečić.

+Mornar won the cup on 28 May 2026 (their first Montenegrin Cup win), defeating Dečić, the defending champions, 1–0 in the final.

 Round of 16

 The draw for the round of 16 was held on 15 October 2025, the matches will be played 22 October 2025.